meta-matic/manifold-3D-API-clients/README.md

 ### NEW!
-Includes a free WordPress Plugin client implmentation!
+Includes a free WordPress Plugin client implementation!

 # manifold-3D-API-clients
 Clients for the Manifold 3D API web-service.
 Calculates the following values for a 3D model: